 Decisions at the operational or transactional level are made each day that effect how your products move along the supply chain.
 These decisions involve making schedule changes to production, purchasing agreements with suppliers, taking orders from customers, and moving products in the warehouse.

 If your company expects to achieve benefits from their supply chain management process, at some point, you’re going to need investment in technology.
 The backbone for many large companies has been the vastly expensive Enterprise Resource Planning (ERP) suites, such as SAP and Oracle.
 These enterprise software implementations encompass your company’s entire supply chain, from purchasing of raw materials to sales and delivery to invoicing to returns of sold goods.

 Time & Resources

 The cost of ERP isn’t only monetary cost, but you’ll have to plan for the time and resources required to implement and maintain an enterprise-wide solution successfully.
-Buy-in by senior management and adequate training of personnel is key to the success of the implementation.
+Buy-in by senior management and adequate training of personnel are key to the success of the implementation.
 Make sure you right-size your ERP needs, and it fits the overall needs of a company’s supply chain.
-Don’t spend hundreds of thousands of dollars on an ERP solution if your company’s annual revenue is twenty million dollars.
+Don’t spend hundreds of thousands of dollars on an ERP solution if your company’s annual revenue is 20 million dollars.